ephraimduncan/awesome-developer-dictionary/README.md

 - **CLI (Command Line Interface)**: the terminal version of an application.
 - **client**: a piece of computer hardware or software that accesses a service made available by a server.
 - **closure**: a persistent scope which holds on to local variables even after the code execution has moved out of that block.
+- **cohesion**: a measure of how well the lines of source code within a module work together
 - **compiler**: a program that translates computer code written in one programming language into another language.
 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_
+- **coupling**: the degree of interdependence between software modules
 - **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.

 ## D